brilboy/Cough-Sound-Classification/README.md

 The classification model achieved a 70% accuracy rate in differentiating between wet and dry cough sounds.
 The results are based on the evaluation of the model using a specified dataset.

+## Contribution to Society

+The project's primary contribution lies in its potential applications for public health and epidemiological monitoring.
+By accurately classifying cough sounds, the model could be integrated into healthcare systems for early detection of respiratory conditions, such as identifying symptoms associated with infectious diseases.
+This early detection capability has the following societal benefits:

+- **Early Disease Identification:** The model can contribute to the early identification of respiratory conditions, allowing for timely intervention and treatment.
+- **Epidemiological Monitoring:** Monitoring and analyzing cough patterns in different regions can provide valuable insights for public health officials in tracking the spread of infectious diseases.
+- **Resource Allocation:** Improved disease surveillance can aid in more efficient allocation of healthcare resources during outbreaks, ensuring that affected areas receive timely support.

 ## Usage

 1. Clone the repository: